fossabot/polyaxon-helper/README.md

         `user/project/group/experiment/files`

- * `get_tf_config`: Returns the TF_CONFIG defining the cluster and the current task.

-   if `envvar` is not null, it will set and env variable with `envvar`.
+ * `get_tf_config`: Returns the TF_CONFIG defining the cluster and the current task. if `envvar` is not null, it will set and env variable with `envvar`.

  * `get_log_level`: If set on the polyaxonfile it will return the log level.

 ### Reporting metrics to Polyaxon

-Sends metrics to polyaxon api.
+In order to report metrics for an experiment, just add these lines in you program.

 ```python
 from polyaxon_helper import send_metrics